 While there's no cure for eczema, your doctor can prescribe medicines that soothe your skin and ease any swelling.
 In babies, it sometimes goes away on its own.
 If not, it can get milder as you age.

 A common condition called rosacea makes the blood vessels in your face swell and become more visible.
-Roseacea it self isn't blushing, but can be complicated by "flushing" which comes and goes and can be associated with sweating.
+Rosacea itself isn't blushing, but can be complicated by "flushing" which comes and goes and can be linked to sweating.
 Anyone can have rosacea, but it happens most often in middle-aged women with fair skin.